Illustrator: Elaine Duillo

 Love Cherish Me book is a great western saga.
 For that reason, you can expect it to be full of murder, sex, death, and trauma.
 Get your hankies out, because his one is a tearjerker!

 The heroine is a Southern belle named Storm Aimee Lesconflair.
 The hero is a dark stranger people call “Lobo,” or Wolf.
-On her way to West to marry a stranger, her carriage is held up, and Storm is kidnapped.
+On her way out West to marry a stranger, her carriage is held up, and Storm is kidnapped.
 But her kidnappers make a fatal mistake.

 Storm’s life is decided in a fatal card game played by Lobo and her abductors.